Multicast lightpaths

 A multicast session requires a "point-to-multipoint" connection from a source node to multiple destination nodes.
 The source node is known as the root.
 The destination nodes are known as leaves.
 In the modern era, it is important to protect multicast connections in an optical mesh network.
 Recently, multicast applications have gained popularity as they are important to protecting critical sessions against failures such as fiber cuts, hardware faults, and natural disasters.

 Multicast applications

-Multicast applications include multimedia, medical imaging, digital audio, HDTV, video conferencing, interactive distance learning, and distributed games.
+Multicast applications may include multimedia, medical imaging, digital audio, HDTV, video conferencing, interactive distance learning, and distributed games.

 Multi-casting switch architecture

 In order to support multi-casting, the WDM network requires multicast-capable wavelength-routing switches at the network node.
 These switches are capable of replicating data streams from one input port to multiple output ports.
 There are two types of switch architectures that are usually used: